phamcnm/ros-phamm/exercise-2/README.md

 # Exercise 2

 The goal of this exercise is to learn to use ROS to control the movements of a Duckiebot.
-All the code to perform requested functions on the DuckieBot for this exercise is can be found in [packages/](https://github.com/phamcnm/ros-phamm/blob/main/exercise-2/packages/).
+All the code to perform requested functions on the DuckieBot for this exercise can be found in [packages/](https://github.com/phamcnm/ros-phamm/blob/main/exercise-2/packages/).
 Details of each package is below.

 ### Commands
 Replace `MY_ROBOT` with `csc22936` to run our Duckiebot.